 Depending on the shot you want and your subject, it only takes a few taps on the phone to go from extreme close-ups to very wide-angle.
 The included camera app gives a preview of all three cameras field of view, giving you some simple choices as to which view to capture.
 If you’re not sure which one to choose, then you can call up Triple Shot mode, which will capture a still from all three cameras and you can choose later which you like the best.

 The theory of having multiple lenses to cover all bases seems sound in principle, but the balance hasn’t quite been hit.
 Firstly, each camera has a different resolution and aperture from the others, which means quality can vary.
-The main camera produces the best quality images, while the telephoto camera which has the smallest sensor, smallest aperture, and no stabilization and doesn’t work as well in low light.
+The main camera produces the best quality images, while the telephoto camera has the smallest sensor, smallest aperture, and no stabilization and doesn’t work as well in low light.

 There’s also a lot of over sharpening and oversaturation of the images.
 Probably an in the box way to make the images look as good as possible on a smartphone screen.
 It’s just when you get the images on a very large monitor or TV that the faults start to become obvious.